Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Asymptotically faithful coverings and piecewise properties

 Clearly, property $P$ implies piecewise property $P$ under the assumption that $P$ is inherited by subsets.

-It is well-known that properties like property A, asymptotic dimension at most $k$ or coarse embeddability into some Banach space $E$ are all inherited by subsets and coarsely invariant.
-Hyperbolicity (with a fixed constant $\delta$) is obviously finitely determined, as it can be defined using Gromov's ``four point condition''.
-The fact that coarse embeddability into a fixed Banach space is finitely determined is the main result of \cite{Ostrovskii finite}.
-We verify finite determination for property A and asymptotic dimension in Proposition \ref{determination A asdim}.
+It is well known that properties like property A, asymptotic dimension at most~$k$, or coarse embeddability into some Banach space $E$ are all inherited by subsets and coarsely invariant.
+Hyperbolicity (with a fixed constant $\delta$) is obviously finitely determined, as it can be defined using Gromov's `four point condition'.
+The fact that coarse embeddability into a fixed Banach space is finitely determined is the main result of \cite{Ostrovskii finite} (see also \cite{Baudier} for the case of $L^p$-spaces).
+Finite determination for property A and asymptotic dimension is verified in Proposition \ref{determination A asdim}.

 Let us check some basic properties of our definitions.